DataWhiz-Naveen/Liver_Cancer_Prediction/README.md

 - How does the cost of treatment vary across different countries and economic levels?
 - Can predictive models accurately classify patients as high or low risk for liver cancer based on available features?

+# Technologies Used
+- MS SQL for database queries and analysis
+- Power BI and Excels for Data visualization